Gardner Museum Heist —Blog

 Kurkjian said that Donati and Guarente were great friends in the Netflix This Is A Robbery.
 He said Donati was great friends with Myles Connor in the same segment, episode 3, of the Netflix series.

-Bobby was very popular.
-But he was also potentially very unpopular.
 Six years after he died, it became an issue in a Mafia trial in federal court about whether or not Donati had been an informant.
 At the time that Donati was killed, "he was said to be making collections from bookmakers and loansharks on behalf of Vincent Ferrara, who was then awaiting trial on federal racketeering charges with Raymond (Junior) Patriarca."
-But on June 24, 1997, the Boston Globe reported that "Anthony M. Cardinale, lawyer for indicted New England Mafia boss Francis P. "Cadillac Frank Salemme and codefendant Robert DeLuce said the defense had just learned that Donati may have been the unnamed informant who wore a hidden device to record conversations of convicted Mafia captain [his boss] Vincent Ferrara, the guy who according to Kurkjian, Donati stole the Gardner art to get out of prison.
+But on June 24, 1997, the Boston Globe reported that "Anthony M. Cardinale, lawyer for indicted New England Mafia boss Francis P. "Cadillac Frank Salemme and codefendant Robert DeLuce said the defense had just learned that Donati may have been the unnamed informant who wore a hidden device to record conversations of convicted Mafia captain [his boss] Vincent Ferrara, the Mafioso gang leader who according to Kurkjian, Donati stole the Gardner art to get out of prison.
 But in a story three days later, "lawyers for five alleged organized crime figures argued yesterday that Donati was actually an informant for the State Police."
-That is a distinction that would be a good deal less important to the organized crime chiefs, like Vincent Ferrara, Donati was said to be informing on.
+That is a distinction that would be a good deal less important to the organized crime chiefs, like Vincent Ferrara, Donati was said to be informing on, than the federal judge deciding the fate of the accused organized crime figures.

 In Netflix This Is A Robbery, Kurkjian states that "the day after Bobby Donati went missing, his son picked up the phone.
 Whom did he call looking for his father?
 He called Bobby Guarente.
 Donati…and Bobby Guarente were great friends.
 These guys grew up together in the East Boston neighborhood.
 They knew each other."

-Martin Leppo, who once represented Robert Guarente, said in the same episode of This Is A Robbery, "Bobby Guarente was somebody who was very personable, and was not ashamed to have his name be mentioned and to this spring,associated with a lot of tough people."
+Martin , who once represented Robert Guarente, said in the same episode of This Is A Robbery, "Bobby Guarente was somebody who was very personable, and was not ashamed to have his name be mentioned and to this spring,associated with a lot of tough people."

 In the CNN Gardner heist documentary "The Gardner Heist Stealing Beauty" on How It Really Happened with Jesse L. Martin Season Eight Episode 5 in May of 2024, Kurkjian went so far as to say that "Bobby Donati gave the art to